 It’s one of the best places to visit for all sorts of food experiences from cheesesteaks to fresh produce.
 Make sure to try some fresh meats and cheese at Downtown Cheese Shop and grab a baguette at Metropolitan Bakery.
 Then get lost in the rows of vendors and eat your way through.

 As mentioned, Philadelphia is home to some of the country’s best restaurants.
 The growth of Philadelphia’s fine dining reputation coincides with the rebirth of the city in the last 20 years.
 As the city has grown, it’s still a much cheaper place to open a restaurant than the super-saturated culinary landscape of New York City.
 This is what’s attracted so many of the country’s best chefs and restauranteurs to Philadelphia.

 Many have set up shop along the city’s 13th Street corridor.
 A section of the Gayborhood neighborhood between Chestnut Street and Locust.
-Among the our favorite restaurants are Sampan, Jamonera and the popular El Vez.
+Among our favorite restaurants are Sampan, Jamonera, and the popular El Vez.